waterkimchi/cli-llm/README.md

 </div>
 <br>

 A CLI application that leverages LLMs to generate text(currently only Gemini-2.0-flash support) in the command line.
-Foundationally uses [typer](https://typer.tiangolo.com) library for CLI support and various LLM APIs for the actual service.
-CLI-LLM achieves to make LLMs more accessbile and customized through its unique command-line UI and to further extend the capabilities.
+Uses [typer](https://typer.tiangolo.com) library for CLI support and various LLM APIs for the actual service.
+CLI-LLM achieves to make LLMs more accessible and customized through its unique command-line UI and to further extend the capabilities.

 ## Features